Fossil-free hydrogen

 More renewable energy is needed

 As one of the leading producers of electricity from fossil-free energy sources, especially from offshore wind, we are able to supply large quantities of fossil-free electricity for the production of hydrogen.
-In the future, we see a very close link between hydrogen production and our power generation, for example to produce hydrogen at our future offshore wind sites.
+In the future, we see a very close link between hydrogen production and our power generation.

-Today, fossil-free hydrogen cannot yet be produced economically.
+Today, fossil-free hydrogen production costs need to decrease, for market competitiveness.
 It is therefore important to develop this technology further on an industrial scale.
 The conditions must be created for this.
-Both the European and national hydrogen strategies are good foundations for this.
-Germany, for example, wants to become the leading supplier of hydrogen solutions with 10 GW of electrolysis capacity by 2040, while the UK is aiming for 5 GW of low carbon hydrogen production capacity by 2030.
+The European and national hydrogen strategies provide a good basis.
+Germany, for example, aims to become a leader in hydrogen technology targeting 10 GW of electrolysis capacity by 2040, while the UK is aiming for 5 GW of low carbon hydrogen production capacity by 2030.
 Sweden aims for 3 GW by 2030 and 8 GW by 2040.
-Vattenfall makes a significant contribution to this with our projects and initiatives in Europe.

 When can hydrogen be named fossil-free?